FrancescaPeru/project-site/report.md

 ### Step 2

 Since we did not get any results, we made the query more generic by looking for an Immovable Cultural Property related to “Santo Stefano” in the city of “Bologna”.
-In order to do so, we used the keywords **FILTER** and **REGEX** to obtain results containing these substrings.
+In order to do so, we used the keywords **FILTER** and **REGEX** and the logical operator **&&** to obtain results containing both substrings.

 ```js
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>